Skip to main content

 Select file: Select the downloaded manifest file and click Next.

-Select whether the add-in should be installed only for yourself, for the entire organization, or for specific user groups.
+Select whether you want to install the add-in just for yourself, for the entire organization, or for specific user groups.

-If everything is correct, click on Accept permissionsto continue.
+If everything is correct, click Accept permissionsto continue.

 Once the permissions have been confirmed, the app will be registered.

-The page displays the accepted app permissions and functions.
+This page displays the app permissions and features that are supported.

 Finish